privacygmail cleanupemail security

 • Server-side storage (though time-limited)

-• Requires broad Gmail permissions
+• Needs broad Gmail permissions

-• Subject to potential data breaches
+• Vulnerable to data breaches

 • Can be subpoenaed